RaphaelIT7/gmod-holylib/README.md

 Sends the given VoiceData to the given player.
 It won't do any processing, it will just send it as it is.

+> WARNING: This is really unstable and can easily crash a client.
+Use ProcessVoiceData for now.

 #### voicedata.ProcessVoiceData(Player ply, VoiceData data)
 Let's the server process the VoiceData like it was received from the client.
 This can be a bit performance intense.